raceychan/learncpp_pdf/README.md

 - Ultra fast, utilize concurrency for scraping and parallel for making PDF, the whole process is expected to finish within a few minutes.
 - Rich cli interface showing realtime progress of the application
-- Cached on fail, you can just re-run the application without worrying about redundant IO or calcualtion.
+- Cache on fail, you can just re-run the application without worrying about redundant IO or calcualtion.

 ## Alternatives